topology-tool-kit/ttk/core/vtk/ttkDebrisTracer/README.md

-# TTK Trajectory Statistics — README
+# TTK DebrisTracer — README

 ## Overview

-**TTK Trajectory Statistics** post-processes trajectories extracted from time-varying scalar fields to:
+**TTK DebrisTracer** post-processes trajectories extracted from time-varying scalar fields to:
 - **linearize** each trajectory segment,
 - **fuse/chain** compatible trajectories into longer **merged chains** using direction, time-gap, and distance constraints,
 - **extract surface regions** on a selected frame (BFS / Random-Walker) and attach them back to trajectories,